On the spot - take action immediately

 - It all starts with a genuine kōrero.
 From there the Marae leaders can consider their plan of action.
 Following this, a strategy or policy can be developed and implemented.

-- You may also want to engage local health providers in mobilising action.
+- You may also want to engage local health providers in mobilising action and/or providing support.

 Following tikanga wananga (a discussion on Marae customs and protocols), Marae have implemented policies that include: